swapagarwal/JARVIS-on-Messenger/README.md

 1. J.A.R.V.I.S. runs on Python 2
 1. For the search query to work, you have to set your own key (of the module that you want to test) in config.py
-1. Best place to ask anything: https://gitter.im/swapagarwal/JARVIS-on-Messenger
+1. The best place to ask anything: https://gitter.im/swapagarwal/JARVIS-on-Messenger
 1. Some issues are reserved for you! https://github.com/swapagarwal/JARVIS-on-Messenger/labels/Low-Hanging%20Fruit
-1. If you're working on something, let everyone know by creating an issue, or commenting on an existing one so that work is not duplicated.
+1. If you're working on something, let everyone know by either creating an issue or commenting on an existing one so that work is not duplicated.
 1. Prefer using an IDE (Use [PyCharm](https://www.jetbrains.com/pycharm/download/) if you don't have any preference yet)

 ### History

-I started out with rule-based model but it didn't scale well so now I've shifted to Natural Language Processing.
+I started out with a rule-based model, but it didn't scale well so now I've shifted to Natural Language Processing.
 Rest assured, I'll strive to keep it as simple as possible so that you, yes you, can contribute!

 If you'd like to contribute to the old model, you are welcome to do so as well.